 (b) Discovery Limits Before Comprehensive Pretrial Conference.

 (1) Generally.
-Unless the parties agree or the court orders otherwise for good cause, the parties are limited to the following discovery before the Comprehensive Pretrial Conference under Rule 16(e) is held:
+Unless the parties agree or the court orders otherwise for good cause, the parties are limited to the following discovery before the Comprehensive Pretrial Conference under Rule 16(e) is held, provided the discovery is also permitted by Rule 26.2(e):

 (A) service of the uniform interrogatories set forth in Rule 84, Form 4;